Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 What property types will appreciate the most in Budva in 2026?

-As of early 2026, studios and one-bedroom apartments are expected to appreciate the most in Budva, followed closely by modern two-bedroom units with parking and elevator access.
+As of early 2026, studios and compact one-bedroom apartments are expected to appreciate the most among all residential property types in Budva in 2026.

-On the other hand, older resale apartments without parking or elevator access are expected to underperform in Budva because buyers increasingly discount the hassle factor, preferring modern amenities even at higher prices.
+On the other hand, older resale apartments without parking or a lift are expected to underperform in 2026, likely seeing gains of only 4 to 5%, because buyers in Budva are increasingly unwilling to accept inconvenience at today's price levels.

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Montenegro versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you’re planning to invest there.